 MASTER OF ARTS IN MUSIC

-Building on the legacy of Wesleyan’s long-standing excellence in music education, this trail-blazing graduate music program is the only one in Georgia and the Southeast.
+With a focus on Performance and Technology, and building on Wesleyan's long-standing excellence in music, this trail-blazing graduate music program is the first of its kind in the United States.

 This flexible graduate program aims to equip musicians to practice their discipline in an increasingly digital and intersectional world.